edx/contentful-ui-extension-product-list/README.md

+## :warning: Warning: This is a Proof Of Concept - not production ready

 Created using Create Contentful Extension (https://github.com/contentful/create-contentful-extension), which is a CLI tool for developing in-app extensions without the hassle of managing build configurations.